Nue's Exorcist: Other media

 A café collaboration with Nue's Exorcist at Bandai Namco Cross Store Tokyo was announced on May 27, 2024.
 The café booth was held from July 4 to August 4, 2024.

 The series also received two pop-up stores, the first store being at AKIHABARA Gamers Main Store in Tokyo from August 16, 2025, to August 31, 2025.
 The second store was at Abeno Raku Bus in Osaka, and it ran from August 30, 2025, September 7, 2025.

+Due to the success of the pop-up store, additional pop-up stores hosted by Crux were held under the name “Nue’s Geeky Tour.”
+The first store took place at Kobe Marui from November 21 to November 30, 2025.
+The second store was held at Tokyo Marui and ran from December 25, 2025, to January 5, 2026.
+A Pop-Up Store and Gallery was held by the SUKI+PLUS brand of DeNA, and ran from July 3 to July 12, 2026 on their Tokyo store, and July 24 to August 2, 2026 (Sun) in their online store.
+Online sales lasted until August 31, 2026.

+On November 3, 2025, Shueisha released a web browser visual novel game titled Nue's Exorcist: Summer◇Memories.
+It was fully voiced and used to promote the release of Volume 12.

 Reception

 The series was ranked eleventh in the Nationwide Bookstores Employees' Recommended Comics of 2024 list.
 The series ranked seventh in the print category at the tenth Next Manga Awards in 2024.
 The series topped AnimeJapan's "Manga We Want to See Animated" poll in 2025.

 Light novel authors such as Ryōgo Narita and Tappei Nagatsuki have praised the series on social media.
 Manga artists such as Yukinobu Tatsu of Dandadan and Takuma Yokota of Destroy All Humans.
-They Can't Be Regenerated fame have created fanart of the series.
+They Can't Be Regenerated. fame have created fanart of the series.

 Jonathan Greenall of Comic Book Resources praised the story, artwork, and characters, as well as the character's designs.
 Rowan Grover of Multiversity Comics liked the artwork, though he criticized the humor and fan service, ultimately describing it as "forgettable to annoying".

 By July 2025, the series had over 1.2 million copies in circulation.